 - 5. A minimum of fifteen percent of the gross site area shall be landscaped, which may include landscaped setbacks and common open space required in subsection (6) below.
 A landscaping plan shall be prepared by a registered landscape architect for new or revised landscaped areas and parking lots.
 Landscape architect approval is not required for tree removal and/or installation if the species are chosen from an approved street tree list.
 A certified landscape designer, arborist, or nurseryman shall be acceptable in lieu of a landscape architect for projects with less than five-hundred square feet of landscaping.
 All landscape plans shall include a mix of vertical (trees and shrubs) and horizontal elements (grass, groundcover, etc.) that within three years will cover one hundred percent of the Landscape area.
 No mulch, bark chips, or similar materials shall be allowed at the time of landscape installation except under the canopy of shrubs and within two feet of the base of trees. - 6.
 A minimum of two hundred square feet of open space for each unit in the park, or a minimum of five thousand square feet, whichever is greater, shall be provided in common open space.
 Streets, access drives and parking lots shall not be considered open space.
 Open space shall be a mix of landscaping and lawn area, recreational amenities, and hard-surfaced pedestrian paths.
 Open space areas shall have no dimension less than twenty feet, and shall be landscaped and maintained by the park owner. - 7.
 A manufactured home park shall have an entrance drive from a public street.
 Access to individual units shall be from private streets within the site which have a minimum width of twenty-four feet of paving from curb to curb.
 A paved sidewalk shall be provided along at least one side of each private street in the park and shall be a minimum of four feet in width.
 Parking shall be permitted on one side of those private streets constructed with a minimum width of thirty feet of paving. - 8.
 Off-street parking.
 An onsite paved parking area shall be provided for each manufactured home, either within the park or adjacent to each unit. - 9.
 Except for a structure which conforms to the State definition of a manufactured dwelling accessory structure, no other extension shall be attached to a manufactured dwelling, except a garage or carport constructed to the specifications of the Oregon State Structural Specialty Code. - 10.
 Standards of the underlying zone also apply except where otherwise provided for in this subsection. - 11.
-Parking lots greater than two, refuse and recycling areas, outdoor lighting, fencing, and structures (other than the manufactured homes) are subject to compliance with Site Plan and Design Review standards in OCMC 17.62. - D. In addition to conformance with these standards, all parks, including any alteration and expansion thereof, shall comply with the manufactured dwelling park and mobile home park rules adopted by OAR 918-600-0005 through 918-600-0030, including the Oregon Manufactured Dwelling and Park Specialty Code, as amended.
+Parking lots greater than two spaces, refuse and recycling areas, outdoor lighting, fencing, and structures (other than the manufactured homes or accessory structures) are subject to compliance with Site Plan and Design Review standards in OCMC 17.62. - 12.
+Cargo containers and membrane and fabric covered storage areas visible from the adjacent right-of-way are prohibited per OCMC 17.54.010.B.4. - D. In addition to conformance with these standards, all parks, including any alteration and expansion thereof, shall comply with the manufactured dwelling park and mobile home park rules adopted by OAR 918-600-0005 through 918-600-0030, including the Oregon Manufactured Dwelling and Park Specialty Code, as amended.